Home

 References

-Look at your initial mode of contact.
-If they do or don't come by way of reference from associates, friends, or from those already in the business.
-Still do your part.
-Become clear on the issues of cleanliness, professionalism and regard for the project overall from inception to beyond completion?
-Do their projects come in on budget and on time.
-Or within the timetable relied on for larger scale projects?
+Become clear on the issues of cleanliness, professionalism and regard for the project overall, from inception to beyond completion.
+See if their history of projects come in, on-budget and on time.
+Do they come in within the timetable relied on for larger scale projects?

 * Obtain at total of at least three references in any case.